NATIONAL CENTER FOR COMPETENCY-

 Besides NCCBL, the following are Nischal’s current positions:

 • Senior Engineer/Scientist, IBM Corporation

 • Board Member, New Hampshire Council for Professional Education

 Nischal holds a B.S. in electrical engineering and M.S. in quality assurance.
-In addition, he is currently pursing a Doctorate in Business Administration.

 John Freeman currently serves as superintendent of schools for the Pittsfield, New

 Hampshire School District, a position that he has held for five years.
 Pittsfield

 is a small, rural school district located in central New Hampshire; Pittsfield’s

 population is approximately 4100, while the school’s enrollment is approximately